Ziminli/ML_implementations/Image_segmentation/README.md

 # 2D Image Segmentation

-The image segmentation implementation using the <i>ADE20K</i> dataset
+The image segmentation implementation using the ADE20K dataset.

+Due to the huge number of classes and limited computing resources, the model is not trained to a satisfactory performance.